bwsw/cs-pulse-server/README.md

 ##### Features:

-* Implement with trivial HTTP REST framework like Scalatra or Play,
+- [ ] &nbsp; Implement with trivial HTTP REST framework like Scalatra or Play,
-* build and deploy as docker container,
+- [ ] &nbsp; build and deploy as docker container,
-* attach to dockerhub
+- [ ] &nbsp; attach to dockerhub
-* no external database required (except influxdb)
+- [ ] &nbsp; no external database required (except influxdb)
-* implement per-client query limit/sec parameter configurable with ENVARS with Nginx (#20 queries per second)
+- [ ] &nbsp; implement per-client query limit/sec parameter configurable with ENVARS with Nginx (#20 queries per second)
-* implement behind nginx
+- [ ] &nbsp; implement behind nginx
-* valid RESTful GET methods according to above specification
+- [ ] &nbsp; valid RESTful GET methods according to above specification
-* JSON for responses
+- [ ] &nbsp; JSON for responses
-* Configurable nginx cache time (in seconds) for repeatable requests, default 10 seconds
+- [ ] &nbsp; Configurable nginx cache time (in seconds) for repeatable requests, default 10 seconds
-* Set what kind of aggregation can there be for each range.
+- [ ] &nbsp; Set what kind of aggregation can there be for each range.